By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 While Alternative 2 is much simpler to implement, we chose Alternative 1

-as we prioritised preserving the independence of Logic
+as we prioritised preserving the independence of Logic from Ui.

 4.1.2.
 Tasks